In this post, 18 cruise bloggers reveal the reasons they love to cruise with particular cruise lines.

 “We love that it caters really well for the Brits, simple things like proper bacon and afternoon tea.
 Very informal, anytime dining and great entertainment that caters for the warped British sense of humour!”Paul and Carole, Paul and Carol Love to Travel

 You can read more about Marella Cruises in Paul and Carole’s review of Marella Dream.

 For advice on cruising with Celebrity Cruises, Marcus Adams is the cruise blogger to ask.
 “Celebrity is my go-to cruise line (although I like Royal and Viking for other reasons).
 Celebrity has comfortable, chic and well-designed ships, great entertainment and awesome food.” says Marcus.

-Design is very important to Celebrity, with plans for all ships to be redesigned in-line with their new ship, Celebrity Edge, debuting in December 2018.
-Just recently, Celebrity Cruises announced that the sister ship to Celebrity Edge will be christened in Southampton and will do a number of cruises out of the port so that British cruisers will be the first to enjoy the new Celebrity Apex in spring 2020.
+Design is very important to Celebrity, with plans for all ships to be redesigned in-line with their newest Edge-class ships.
+Just recently, Celebrity Cruises announced that the sister ship to Celebrity Edge will be christened in Southampton and will do a number of cruises out of the port so that British cruisers will be the first to enjoy the new Celebrity Apex in 2020.

 The cruise line has enlisted the expertise of interior designer, Kelly Hoppen MBE, to design the suite accommodation.
 Speaking about the re-design of the fleet, Kelly Hoppen said “I think we created something that will be unique in the cruise industry.”

 There is no doubt that Celebrity Cruises’ vision of a Celebrity Revolution for its ships will bring with it style and sophistication.